JohnReedLOL/Prototypal_C/README.md

 ===================================================================================================================

   Note that "Object child" is inside of "Object object" and that "Object child" has access to "Object object".
+This pattern can also be applied to subclasses of Object.

+For Example:

+  class Computer : public Object {};
+  class Printer : public Object {};
+  Computer comp;
+  printer p;
+  p.setFunc("print",print);
+  comp.set("print",p);
+  comp.Do("print");               // Computer calls Printer's print function.